Parabeac/parabeac_core/README.md

   <a href="https://dev.to/parabeac">Dev.to</a>
 </h3>

-# What is Parabeac-Core?
-Parabeac-Core is an open-source repository that converts design files into Flutter code.
-The biggest challenge in code conversion is achieving quality code, but in a tool like this, there’s so much variability in what quality code should look like.
-So Parabeac-Core is built in a way not to promise quality code, but to be driven by the community so that you can configure & tweak to you or your teams liking.
-See our [Manifesto](https://github.com/Parabeac/Parabeac-Core/blob/stable/MANIFESTO.md).
-We welcome contributors to improve Parabeac-Core, create [Parabeac Eggs](https://github.com/Parabeac/parabeac-egg-template), & to join our [Discord](https://discord.com/invite/qUrghes) community!

 > :partying_face: **Special Shout out if you're here for #HacktoberFest!
 Double your swag by contributing to Parabeac as one of our first 100 contributors!**

 # What is Parabeac-Core?
 Parabeac-Core is an open-source repository that converts design files into Flutter code.
 The biggest challenge in code conversion is achieving quality code, but in a tool like this, there’s so much variability in what quality code should look like.
 So Parabeac-Core is built in a way not to promise quality code, but to be driven by the community so that you can configure & tweak to you or your teams liking.
 See our [Manifesto](https://github.com/Parabeac/Parabeac-Core/blob/stable/MANIFESTO.md).
 We welcome contributors to improve Parabeac-Core, create [Parabeac Eggs](https://github.com/Parabeac/parabeac-egg-template), & to join our [Discord](https://discord.com/invite/qUrghes) community!

 # Get Started